alanadepaz/Instagram/README.md

 **Instagram** is a photo sharing app using Parse as its backend.

-Time spent: **19** hours spent in total
+Time spent: **20** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 - [x] User sees app icon in home screen.
-- [ ] User can sign up to create a new account using Parse authentication
+- [x] User can sign up to create a new account using Parse authentication
 - [x] User can log in to their account
 - [x] The current signed in user is persisted across app restarts
 - [x] User can log out of their account